Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 `compiler_get_nodes` converts the Code to a syntax tree.
 As we see in line (2), it returns two values:
 - the first is the root expression of the Code, which you can navigate recursively.
-- the second is a flattened array of all expressions at all levels, just like you would get in a metaprogram inside a Code_Typechecked message.
+- the second is a flattened array of all expressions at all levels, just like you would get in a meta-program inside a Code_Type_Checked message.
 This makes it easy to iterate over all the expressions looking for what you want, without having to do some kind of recursive tree navigation.
 - Here is a snippet of code that searches for string literals in code, (possibly) changing them, and writing the changes back with the proc `compiler_get_code`:
 ```c++
 root, expressions := compiler_get_nodes(code);